Here's who's on the SAJA Board this year

-Nina Sen is SAJA secretary and a senior producer of digital video for ABC News, based in New York.
-She works in mobile and social video, motion graphics and most recently, has been producing virtual reality pieces.
+Nina Sen is SAJA secretary and director of digital for New York One and an adjunct professor at the CUNY Graduate School of Journalism.
+Previously, she worked as a senior producer at ABC News.
+She started in mobile and social video, motion graphics and award-winning virtual reality pieces at the NY headquarters of the Associated Press.
 Prior to the AP, she worked as a broadcast reporter/producer for a local TV channel, News 12, where she learned to lug a 35-pound camera around NYC subways.
 Her journalism career took off after her first position at the Washington Post.
 Follow @NinaSen1230

 Ankita Rao is a special projects editor at Vice.
 In the past she reported on health policy at Kaiser Health News, and spent two years as a freelance journalist in India, where she wrote about health, development and the election for The New York Times, The Atlantic, Quartz and other publications.
 She is a recipient of grants from the Fund for Investigative Journalism, the Pulitzer Center, the International Center for Journalists, and SAJA.
 Follow @anrao